Wayne Cashman: Boston Bruins career (1968-1983)

-He served as the captain of the Bruins from 1977 to 1983.
-Helping lead the team back to the Stanley cup finals in 1977 and 1978.
-Even in his later years Cashman still served as a consistent point scorer as the following year in 1978-79 he scored 27 goals and 67 points.
-He would play another four seasons, retiring after the Bruins were eliminated from the playoffs in 1983.
 He was the last active player from the NHL's Original Six era, just beating out Serge Savard, whose team was eliminated in an earlier playoff round.
 He finished his career with 1,027 games played 277 goals and 516 assists being a reliable player for the team his entire career.
-He would be the 2nd players in Bruins history to play his 1000th career game and the first to play all 1000 solely in Bruins uniform.
+He was the second player in Bruins history to play his 1000th career game and the first to play all 1000 solely in Bruins uniform.
 He still remains a legendary figure in the city of Boston.